raunaq-rai/Dual_Autodiff/README.md

 # dual_autodiff

-The `dual_autodiff` package is a Python library designed for forward-mode automatic differentiation using dual numbers.
+The `dual_autodiff` package is a Python library designed for forward-mode automatic differentiation using dual numbers!

 ---